 Because 68% of consumers now read content online about brands that interest them before making a decision.
 This translates into a 62% decrease in costs compared to traditional marketing efforts.

 It is also the reason why 37% of businesses now believe content-led websites are the biggest component of their marketing efforts.
 Those efforts are just getting stronger.

 Every day approximately 4 million blog posts are written.
 Even more impressive are the 300 hours of video created on YouTube every minute.

 Finally, 17% of Americans now listen to at least one podcast per month.
 According to Edison Research, the average podcast listener hears 6 podcasts per week.

 What does it all mean?
-84% of B2B marketers now content creation as a great way to increase their brand awareness.
+84% of B2B marketers count content creation as a great way to increase their brand awareness and lead generation.